Healthy Quinoa Brownies

 These healthy quinoa brownies are going to be your new favourite treat!
 They’re rich, fudgy, and loaded with quinoa!

 Chocolate is a staple in my kitchen.
-I like to make sure I’m getting my chocolate fix on a daily.
-So having healthy chocolate recipes is really important in my home!
+I like to make sure I’m getting my chocolate fix on the reg.
+So having healthy chocolate recipes that can give me my daily chocolate fix is so important in my home!

 I love this recipe because not only does it satisfy your chocolate craving, but they are nutritious too!
 I also have a Vegan option if you do not eat eggs, so you can make these brownies no matter your dietary restrictions!

 So these brownies start with a base of quinoa.
 For this recipe, you’ll need half a cup of uncooked quinoa or about 1 cup of cooked quinoa.

 You can prepare this recipe either in your food processor or in a blender. both will work fine!
 You’ll want to make sure you are using a good quality cocoa powder to make these brownies, so they have a nice rich chocolatey taste!